Roy Jenkins: Early political career (1945–1965)

-Between 1951 and 1956 he wrote a weekly column for the Indian newspaper The Current.
+Between 1951 and 1956, he wrote a weekly column for the Indian newspaper The Current.
 Here he advocated progressive reforms such as equal pay, the decriminalisation of homosexuality, the liberalisation of the obscenity laws and the abolition of capital punishment.
 Mr Balfour's Poodle, a short account of the House of Lords crisis of 1911 that culminated in the Parliament Act 1911, was published in 1954.
 Favourable reviewers included A. J. P. Taylor, Harold Nicolson, Leonard Woolf and Violet Bonham Carter.
 After a suggestion by Mark Bonham Carter, Jenkins then wrote a biography of the Victorian radical, Sir Charles Dilke, which was published in October 1958.
+Between 1955 and 1958 Jenkins served on the Board of Governors of the British Film Institute.

 During the 1956 Suez Crisis, Jenkins denounced Anthony Eden's "squalid imperialist adventure" at a Labour rally in Birmingham Town Hall.
 Three years later he claimed that "Suez was a totally unsuccessful attempt to achieve unreasonable and undesirable objectives by methods which were at once reckless and immoral; and the consequences, as was well deserved, were humiliating and disastrous".

 Jenkins praised Anthony Crosland's 1956 work The Future of Socialism as "the most important book on socialist theory" since Evan Durbin's The Politics of Democratic Socialism (1940).
 With much of the economy now nationalised, Jenkins argued, socialists should concentrate on eliminating the remaining pockets of poverty and on the removal of class barriers, as well as promoting libertarian social reforms.
 Jenkins was principal sponsor, in 1959, of the bill which became the liberalising Obscene Publications Act, responsible for establishing the "liable to deprave and corrupt" criterion as a basis for a prosecution of suspect material and for specifying literary merit as a possible defence.

-In July 1959 Penguin published Jenkins' The Labour Case, timed to anticipate the upcoming election.
+In July 1959, Penguin published Jenkins' The Labour Case, timed to anticipate the upcoming election.
 Jenkins argued that Britain's chief danger was that of "living sullenly in the past, of believing that the world has a duty to keep us in the station to which we are accustomed, and showing bitter resentment if it does not do so".
 He added: "Our neighbours in Europe are roughly our economic and military equals.
 We would do better to live gracefully with them than to waste our substance by trying unsuccessfully to keep up with the power giants of the modern world".
 Jenkins claimed that the Attlee government concentrated "too much towards the austerity of fair shares, and too little towards the incentives of free consumers' choice".
 Although he still believed in the elimination of poverty and more equality, Jenkins now argued that these aims could be achieved by economic growth.
 In the final chapter ('Is Britain Civilised?')
 Jenkins set out a list of necessary progressive social reforms: the abolition of the death penalty, decriminalisation of homosexuality, abolition of the Lord Chamberlain's powers of theatre censorship, liberalisation of the licensing and betting laws, liberalisation of the divorce laws, legalisation of abortion, decriminalisation of suicide and more liberal immigration laws.
 Jenkins concluded: